 “He said I am sorry but it’s at least the tenth time!
 I don’t know what to do.
 I am told that it’s my Christian duty to forgive and the Lord knows I’ve tried.
 But each time I forgive him, he changes for a little while and returns to the same behavior.
 I have a gut feeling I am handling this the wrong way.
 He never really changes and I just become more angry.
 What should I do?”

 Sound familiar?
 I encounter people all the time who are trying to forgive someone who has repeatedly hurt them.
 They know it’s their Christian duty to forgive but often feel they’re being taken advantage of or manipulated.
-They also have a disturbing sense that they’re enabling the selfish behavior of their offender.
+They also have a disturbing sense that they’re enabling the selfish behavior of their offenders.

 Is there something wrong with this picture?
 Is this what forgiveness requires?
 Is it possible to forgive someone while withholding reconciliation from him?
 There is an urgent need in the Church to learn the differences between forgiveness and reconciliation.
 Forgiveness is always required by God but it does not always lead to reconciliation.

 Jesus warned that God will not forgive our sins if we do not forgive those who sin against us (see: Matthew 6:14-15; Mark 11:25).
 It’s not that we earn God’s forgiveness by forgiving; instead, God expects forgiven people to forgive (See: Matthew 18:21-35).
 Yet forgiveness is very different from reconciliation.

 It’s possible to forgive someone without offering immediate reconciliation.
 It’s possible for forgiveness to occur in the context of one’s relationship with God apart from contact with her offender.
 Reconciliation is focused on restoring broken relationships.
 Different from forgiveness, restoration is a process and, when trust has been deeply violated, restoration is often a lengthy process.